sdattri/MIDAS_Spec_V1/appendix-a.md

 ## Upload Rates

 Rates must be updated in MIDAS before prices change so that electricity users can plan for and act on price changes.
 LSEs can upload rates to MIDAS in either XML or JSON format.
+When an LSE uploads a new set of values for a rate, the previous set are removed from the Value table, but retained in the ValueHistory table.

 ### Rate Examples